Branch Rickey Jr.: Career

+However, in a strange turn of events, when MacPhail resigned at the end of the 1942 season to rejoin the armed forces, he was replaced by Branch Sr., who in 1945 became a co-owner of the Brooklyn club.
+The younger Rickey then worked with his father as the Dodgers' farm director through 1947.
+During that time, on October 23, 1945, Branch Jr. was present at the historic signing of Jackie Robinson by the Dodgers' Montreal Royals farm club as the first Black player in "Organized Baseball" since 1884.
+Representing his father and the Brooklyn franchise at the press conference in Montréal, Rickey told surprised reporters that the Dodgers "are not inviting trouble, but [we] won't avoid it if it comes."

-The younger Rickey then worked with his father as the Dodgers' farm director through 1947, then as assistant general manager, until the end of the 1950 season, when Walter O'Malley acquired controlling interest in the team and forced Rickey Sr., his former partner, out of the Brooklyn front office.
+From 1947 through the end of the 1950 season, the younger Rickey was Brooklyn's assistant general manager, working directly under his father.
+But in late October 1950, Walter O'Malley acquired controlling interest in the team and forced Rickey Sr., his former partner, out of the Brooklyn front office.

 Rickey Sr. then moved to the Pittsburgh Pirates as executive vice president and general manager, with Branch Jr. accompanying him as the Pirates' vice president and farm system director.
 The younger Rickey held that post until his death in Pittsburgh at age 47 on April 10, 1961.
 He had long been troubled by diabetes, and hepatitis and pneumonia were also factors in his passing.
-He was buried in the Rickey family plot in Rushtown, Scioto County, Ohio.

 Although the 1951–55 reign of Branch Sr. as GM of the Pirates was at the time viewed as a failure, he and Branch Jr. put into place the successful Pittsburgh organization of the 1960s and 1970s.
 Led by the great Roberto Clemente, drafted by the Rickeys from the Dodgers, the Bucs won the 1960 World Series and the 1971 World Series.
 Pittsburgh contended through the rest of that decade, winning its last Series in 1979.